 There are dozens of websites with quality articles on day trading and technical analysis.

 Start with our Lesson Plans for the Self-Taught Day Trader.
-Then, move on to the list below.

-2. Get Not One, but Many Trading Mentors
+2. Get Not One, But Many Trading Mentors

 How about getting many trading mentors for free?

-Yes.
-And you can find them in online day trading forums.
-Most day trading forums are free and well-organized.
-They offer a platform to ‘crowd-source’ answers to your trading questions.
+You can find them in online day trading forums.
+Many day trading forums are free and well-organized, offering the ideal platform to ‘crowd-source’ answers to your trading questions.

 Make the most out of day trading forums with these tips.